Jan Baptist Weenix: Life

-Weenix was born near Amsterdam's harbour, the son of an architect.
+Weenix was born near Amsterdam's harbor, the son of an architect.

 He could not speak well, apparently from a medical condition, and because he very much liked to read books, his mother sent him to work for a bookseller, who was not able to deal with him.

 He drew whenever he could, according to Jan Weenix his son, who told the story to Arnold Houbraken.

 Weenix first studied under Jan Micker, who was the brother-in-law of his oldest sister Lysbeth.
 He then studied in Utrecht under Abraham Bloemaert, and later back in Amsterdam under Claes Corneliszoon Moeyaert.

 In 1639, he married Josijntje d'Hondecoeter, the daughter of Gillis d'Hondecoeter.
 In 1643, Weenix travelled to Rome with Nicolaes Pieterszoon Berchem, who had also studied with Moeyaert.

 He had left his home in secret, but his wife traced him to Rotterdam.
 He was allowed to stay away for four months.

 In Rome, he became a member of the Bentvueghels with the name Ratel (meaning rattle, because a voice defect), and was much esteemed and worked for Pope Innocent X.

 He returned to Amsterdam after four years; his wife had refused to come to Rome.

 In 1649, he became master of the guild of St. Luke in Utrecht, and also painted a portrait of René Descartes.

 When his brother-in-law Gijsbert d'Hondecoeter died, he trained his nephew Melchior d'Hondecoeter, together with his own son Jan Weenix.

-In 1656, Weenix moved to the castle Ter Mey at Vleuten outside Utrecht, to concentrate on his work or for health reasons.
-Here he probably died in poor circumstances.
-On 25 April 1659 his estate was auctioned off.
+Weenix rented the castle Ter Mey at Haarzuilens outside Utrecht, to concentrate on his work or for health reasons (plague).
+On 25 April 1659 the inventory of his estate was auctioned off.
 His widow, who had been living on Wittevrouwenstraat, in Utrecht, was buried on 6 October 1662.

 He painted a few religious scenes, one of the rare pieces of this kind being the "Jacob and Esau" (Gemäldegalerie Alte Meister, Dresden).
 In the National Gallery, London, is a "Hunting Scene" by Weenix, and Glasgow has a characteristic painting of ruins.
 Weenix is represented at most of the important continental galleries, notably at Munich, Vienna, Berlin, Amsterdam, and St Petersburg.